 Rear Adm. (ret) Adams served as a Navy officer for 34 years.
 Originally from Michigan, she has lived in Southern CA for over 20 years.
 She holds a Bachelor of Arts degree from Michigan State University and a Master of Arts degree from the Naval War College.

 After getting her commission through Officer Candidate School in 1981 and completing Surface Warfare school, she was assigned to USS PUGET SOUND (AD 38) based in Italy as SIXTH Fleet flagship.
 She transitioned to the Naval Reserve at Long Beach Naval Station in units including Mobile Inshore Undersea Warfare Unit 105.
 The unit was recalled to active duty and deployed to Saudi Arabia for Operations Desert Shield and Desert Storm.

-She served as the commanding officer of five units to include the USS Bolster (ARS 38) Reserve unit; Mobile Inshore Undersea Warfare Unit 203; NR Naval Beach Group One Det.
-119; NR Commander, Naval Forces Japan; and, NR U.S. Pacific Command Det.
-120.
+She served as the Commanding Officer of five units including the USS Bolster (ARS 38) reserve unit, Mobile Inshore Undersea Warfare Unit 203, and reserve headquarters for Naval Forces Japan, and U.S. Pacific Command.

-Her personal decorations include the Legion of Merit, Defense Meritorious Service Medal (3 awards), Meritorious Service Medal (2 awards), Navy and Marine Corps Commendation Medal (3 awards), and Navy and Marine Corps Achievement medal (3 awards).
+Her personal decorations include the Legion of Merit (two awards), Defense Meritorious Service Medal (three awards), Meritorious Service Medal (two awards), Navy and Marine Corps Commendation Medal (three awards), and Navy and Marine Corps Achievement medal (three awards).